Consortium for Data Scientists in Training Abstracts

 In this talk, we will discuss the attempts made to resolve the fundamental security problems in Internet-of-Things (IoT) communication.
 Most of the solutions revolves around a data-centric approach with the information being provided the preference and being handled directly to get a secure system that can work autonomously without any hassles.
 The solutions described will involve a mostly client-driven environment and reinforce it with best-practices from the existing host-based approaches for IoT networks.
 With these solutions, the existing security and privacy concerns will be addressed and an introduction to data-centric security approaches will be discussed.
 This presentation will showcase the preliminary work and exploration done in this context and the future directions we intend to work on.

-1:25 – 1:40pm Arya Farahi, Data Science Fellow, Michigan Institute for Data Science, University of Michigan
+1:25 – 1:40pm Arya Farahi, Data Science Fellow, Michigan Institute for Data and AI in Society, University of Michigan

 Towards Trustworthy and Fair Classifiers